On-street electric charging questions and answers

 What's to stop people from cutting cables?

-As is the case with electric vehicle (EV) charge points that are located on street or in car parks, there is nothing to stop the cable from being cut; although they would be cutting a mains cable.
-We would expect the cable to be removed from the channel when not in use for charging.
+As is the case with electric vehicle charge points that are located on street or in car parks, there is nothing to stop the cable from being cut; although they would be cutting a mains cable, which is dangerous.
+The cable should be removed from the channel by the user when not in use for charging.

-Does the gully pose a trip hazard for pedestrians, wheelchair users and prams?
+Does the cable channel pose a trip hazard for pedestrians, wheelchair users and prams?

-The channels are designed to sit flush with the pavement surface to minimise the risk of anyone tripping or catching their foot or hinder people walking past or wheelchairs and prams.
-They are also covered with anti-slip material to reduce the risk.
+The channels are purposefully designed to remove this issue and sit flush with the pavement surface to minimise the risk of anyone tripping or catching their foot or hinder people walking past or wheelchairs and prams.
 This approach has been developed through trials in other parts of the country which have explored a number of options with preventing a potential trip hazard being a primary concern.

 Can rainwater gather in the channel and freeze in winter?